7 November 1975 Bangladeshi coup d'état: Zia's ascension to the power

 After the uprising, Ziaur Rahman (pictured) proclaimed himself the Deputy Chief Martial Law Administrator and held ministries in the Sayem administration, later became the President removing Sayem.

 The events of 7 November paved the path to the presidency for Ziaur Rahman.
 On this day following Mosharraf's death, President Sayem assumed the role of Chief Martial Law Administrator (CMLA) and Maj.
 Gen. Zia was made Deputy CMLA.
 A year later, President Sayem handed over CMLA duties to Zia and months after that stepped down on "health reason", and Zia became acting president in the absence of a vice president.

 Legacy

 In reminiscence to the uprising, 7 November is observed as the National Revolution and Solidarity Day in Bangladesh.
 The Bangladesh Nationalist Party (BNP), which was founded by Ziaur Rahman after he became president, commemorates the day and regards the military coup a "civil military uprising".
 While Taher's party, the JaSaD, observes it as "Sipahi–Janata Revolution Day".

 On the other hand, the Awami League calls it Freedom Fighters Killing Day and views it negatively.
 The celebrations of the day were suppressed under the regime of Sheikh Hasina.

 Journalist Afsan Chowdhury described the uprising as the "closest that any Marxist force of whatever description in Bangladesh reached the doors of state power".
-Political analyst Maruf Mallick claimed that if Taher, instead of Zia, ascended to power, Bangladesh would effectively become a one-party dictatorship.
+Pro-BNP political analyst Maruf Mallick claimed that if Taher, instead of Zia, ascended to power, Bangladesh would ultimately turn a one-party dictatorship.